No. 9 Baylor still has Big 12 title shot after win over Tech

 THE TAKEAWAY

 Texas Tech: New Red Raiders coach Joey McGuire, who was in his fifth season on Baylor's staff before getting hired three weeks ago, did not attend the game.
-Cumbie, who will coach their bowl game, will then remain on McGuire's staff as offensive coordinator. ...
-Texas Tech will have to win its bowl game to avoid a sixth consecutive losing record.
+Cumbie will coach the bowl game and remain on McGuire's staff as offensive coordinator. ...
+Texas Tech has to win its bowl game to avoid a sixth consecutive losing record.

-Baylor: The Bears' unexpected loss at TCU on Nov.
-6 ended up having had no impact on their situation in the Big 12 race on the final day of the regular season.
-Even if they had won that game three weeks earlier, Baylor had to win Saturday and have Oklahoma State beat Oklahoma.
-The Bears lost 24-14 at Oklahoma State on Oct.
-2, and beat the Sooners 27-14 at home two weeks ago.
+Baylor: The Bears were hurt in the Big 12 standings by their unexpected 30-28 loss at TCU on Nov.
+6. Aranda kicked a field goal at the end of the 27-14 win over Oklahoma two weeks ago that potentially could have mattered in a tiebreaker based on point differential, but that didn't ultimately come into play.
+A loss by the Sooners Saturday night would be their second in the Big 12 and Baylor would win the head-to-head tiebreaker.

 UP NEXT